OUR STAR TREK FOUND ITEM PROP GLASSES

 G011

-* The ones shown here are 8 x 2.25 x 2.25 inches.
+* The ones shown in the center below were 8 x 2.25 x 2.25 inches.

 * IAW also auctioned a shorter "glass", 5 x 2.5 x 2.5 inches.

-* But, Cristal de Sevres used to make a pattern that looked just like these (since I don't like drinking from plastic) called Keos but it has been discontinued.
+* Cristal de Sevres used to make a pattern that looked just like these (since I don't like drinking from plastic) called Keos but it has been discontinued.

 G012